 - Heart transplant in rare cases when other treatment has not worked

 What makes Yale Medicine’s approach to diagnosing and treating cardiomyopathies unique?

 In addition to cutting-edge technology and treatment options, Yale Medicine has world-class doctors, surgeons and researchers.
 Yale Medicine’s approach to the diagnosis and treatment of this complex disease means putting patients first.

-“No one wants to walk around feeling anxious,” says Dr. Jacoby.
-“We work to provide our patients and their families with thoughtful reassurance, including knowledge about the disease and a specific care plan that fully integrates the needs of both patient and family.
+Yale Medicine physicians work to provide patients and their families with thoughtful reassurance, including knowledge about the disease and a specific care plan that fully integrates the needs of both patient and family.